Ezzinehajar/file-orchestrator/timeline.md

 	- staging
 	- commit (message)
 	- push to remote
-     -started to convert the file
+     -started to convert the file csv

      13/06:
      -convert lines to object and save data

      15/06
      	- skip/jump the first 5 lines
-     	- read the array to fill each field on the ShortSellingEligibleSecurityEntity 16/06
+     	- read the array to fill each field on the ShortSellingEligibleSecurityEntity

+    	16/06
     -finished the read file csv
     -started the part of integration test
     19/06
     -doing the integration test

-    20 a 22
+    20-22
     -finished integration test

     26/06